vanmitG/CanvasGame2/README.md

 # CoderSchool FTW - _ Nam, the Monster Hunter _

-Created with love by: Charles Lee
+Created with love by: Khuong Huynh

 This is a simple Canvas-based game that requires a solid understanding of the principles of JavaScript programming to customize.